P-Flo-debug/Google-Cybersecurity-Portfolio/06-Detection-Response/README.md

 ---

 ## 📈 Key Learning Objectives
-* Analyzing network packets to identify signs of intrusion.
+* Analyzing network packets to identify signs of intrusion and protocol anomalies.
 * Configuring and monitoring Security Information and Event Management (SIEM) alerts.
-* Documenting incident timelines and "Lessons Learned" reports.
+* Applying the **Pyramid of Pain** to increase the technical cost for attackers.
-* Categorizing security events using industry-standard schemas.
+* Executing standardized **Incident Response Playbooks** to maintain SOC consistency.